What is a Retina Specialist?

 A retina specialist is a medical doctor who has specialized in ophthalmology and sub-specialized in diseases and surgery of the vitreous body of the eye and the retina.
 This subspecialty is sometimes known as vitreoretinal medicine.

 Retina specialists are highly trained.
-They must complete medical school and specialized training as an ophthalmologist, and then pursue additional vitreoretinal training.
-The full breadth of training for a retina specialist includes:
+They must complete medical school and specialized training in ophthalmology, as well as vitreoretinal training.
+This includes:

 - Medical school - 4 years